bigmlcom/python/docs/index.rst

 As you can see, the prediction contains the predicted category and the associated probability.
 It also shows the distribution of probabilities for all the possible categories in the objective field.
+If you only need the predicted value, you can remove the ``full``argument.

 You must keep in mind, though, that to obtain a logistic regression prediction, input data